To err is human.

 Our brains are prone to have a cognitive bias because they help us process information efficiently.
 Without these biases, we’d be spending an unimaginable amount of time trying to make simple decisions.

 We all possess cognitive biases, and they are useful in our everyday lives.
-However, as designers involved in the UX design process, it is essential to understand that false assumption could influence our decisions.
+However, it is essential to understand how false assumptions could influence design decisions.

 And just like designers might have biases when designing products, users can have them too when using them.